dy/parenthesis/README.md

 [ ':click :on\\1', ' :not\\2 ', ' :nth-child\\3 ', '5']
 ```

-First item in the result is initial string with parenthesis replaced with regexy references to other items.
+First item in the result is initial string with parentheses replaced with regexy references to other items.

 **Stringify** does backwise: